teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * SMTP: Detect aborted SMTP sessions: never sent any mail data.
 * SMTP: Extract all the mail data.
 * SMTP: Given a recipient email address, find the sender email address and subject in the SMTP session.
+* SMTP: Detect the case when more than 5 SMTP sessions from a host in a minute
 * FTP:  Follow FTP session (control and data session)
 * FTP:  Extract data downloaded or uploaded.
 * TFTP:  Extract data downloaded or uploaded.